Lockton Launches New People Solutions Practice

 Largest independent insurance brokerage and consulting group evolves its employee benefits business to better meet client needs

-KANSAS CITY, Mo., Oct.
-6, 2022 /PRNewswire/ -- Lockton Companies, the world's largest independent insurance brokerage and consulting group, announced today an evolution in its business as its employee benefits practice has become Lockton People Solutions.
+HONG KONG, Oct.
+7, 2022 /PRNewswire/ -- Lockton Companies, the world's largest independent insurance brokerage and consulting group, announced today an evolution in its business as its employee benefits practice has become Lockton People Solutions.

-Lockton's People Solutions practice consists of solutions supporting our clients in the areas of employee experiences and engagement, total rewards and benefits, and measurement and management of their programs.
+Lockton's People Solutions practice consists of solutions supporting their clients in the areas of employee experiences and engagement, total rewards and benefits, and measurement and management of their programs.

 "How we talk about our business needed to evolve to better reflect today's changing marketplace and how we advise and support our clients," said Tom Schaffler, Lockton's People Solutions Executive Committee Chairman in the U.S. "More than simply managing benefits programs, employers around the world need help engaging their workforce, recruiting and retaining talent, and driving efficiency for their business.
 Lockton People Solutions better reflects how we help our clients achieve these goals."